How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Assigning of responsibility

-• Improves performance of a company
+• Improves the performance of a company

 • Helpful in cost planning

-• Assist in decision making
+• Assist in decision-making

 • Helps in better planning for future revenue and costs